Danira98/stock-analysis/README.md

     Next i

 ```
-We also include a new for loop to return the value of our arrays tota volumes, ending price and starting price
+We included a new for loop to return the value of our arrays tota volumes, ending price and starting price
 ```
 '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
     For i = 0 To 11